-Therefore, pursuant to Article 40(3)(a) of the REACH Regulation, you are requested to carry out the proposed study with the registered substance subject to the present decision: Extended one-generation reproductive toxicity study (test method EU B.56./ OECD TG 443), in rats, oral route, according to the following study-design specifications:
+Therefore, pursuant to Article 40(3)(b) of the REACH Regulation, you are requested to carry out the modified study with the registered substance subject to the present decision: Extended one-generation reproductive toxicity study (test method OECD TG 443), in rats, oral route, according to the following study-design specifications:

-- Ten weeks premating exposure duration for the parental (P0) generation; - Dose level setting shall aim to induce some toxicity at the highest dose level; - Cohort 1A (Reproductive toxicity); - Cohort 1B (Reproductive toxicity) without extension to mate the Cohort 1B animals to produce the F2 generation.
+- At least two weeks premating exposure duration for the parental (P0) generation; - Dose level setting shall aim to inducesystemic toxicity at the highest dose level; - Cohort 1A (Reproductive toxicity);

+- Cohort 1B (Reproductive toxicity) with extension to mate the Cohort 1B animals to produce the F2 generation.

-While the specifications for the study design are given above, you shall also submit with the new endpoint study record a scientific justification on each of the following aspects: 1) length of the premating exposure duration and dose level selection, 2) reasons for why or why not Cohort 1B was extended, 3) termination time for F2 generation, and 4) reasons for why or why not Cohorts 2A/2B and/or Cohort 3 were included.
+While the specifications for the study design are given above, you shall also submit with the new endpoint study record a scientific justification on each of the following aspects: 1) length of the premating exposure duration and dose level selection, 2) reasons for why not Cohort 1B was extended, 3) termination time for F2 generation, and 4) reasons for why or why not Cohorts 2A/2B and/or Cohort 3 were included.